Wesam266/neuraltalk2/README.md

 ### I'd like to train on my own data

-No problem, create a json file in the exact same form as before:
+No problem, create a json file in the exact same form as before describing all your JPG files:

 ```
-[{ file_path: 'path/img.jpg', captions: ['a caption', ...] }, ...]
+[{ "file_path": "path/img.jpg", "captions": ["a caption", "another similar caption" ...] }, ...]
 ```

 and invoke the `prepro.py` script to preprocess all the images and data into and hdf5 file and json file.
 Then invoke `train.lua` (see detailed options inside code).